hashobject/perun.io/resources/guides/getting-started.md

 downloads dependencies and can build your project.
 [Perun][perun] is built on top of Boot.

 Installation instructions can be found in Boot's [Readme][boot-install].
-If you already have Boot installed make sure you're using the latest version (`boot -u`).
+Please make sure you're using the latest version of Boot (`boot -u`).

 ## Step 2: Create a new directory & add a `build.boot` file